Why Do NFL Referees Have Numbers on Their Uniforms?

 How many game officials are on the field?

 The referee is in charge of the officiating crew and has the final say on all of the game’s rulings.
+He/she is the one wearing the white hat and the one mic’d up, announcing the penalties and giving announcements to the fans in the stands or at home watching on television.

-The umpire’s job is to observe the play on the line as well as blocks by the offensive line and the defenders’ attempts to avoid them.
+The umpire’s job is to observe the play on the line, as well as blocks by the offensive line and the defenders’ attempts to avoid them.
 He’s looking for illegal blocks or holding penalties.

 The line judge stands on the opposite end of the line of scrimmage from the head linesman.
 He helps identify penalties that occur before the snap.